-- 1. There were no new RMPs negotiated in 2023 within the Source Protection Region. - 2.
-In previous reporting years, there was one outstanding RMP.
-This threat was eliminated in 2023; a RMP is no longer required. - 3.
-The Risk Management Offices continued to screen Planning Act or Building Act applications within the Region and issue Section 59 Notices as required. - 4.
+- 1. There were no new RMPs negotiated in 2024 within the Source Protection Region. - 2.
+The Risk Management Offices continued to screen Planning Act or Building Act applications within the Region and issue Section 59 Notices as required. - 3.
 There were no new orders issued through the powers of the Clean Water Act.